Prasuna-mit/Information-Redaction/README.md

 You may requred to separate source environment and then deactivated it to install spacy into your local environment

 ## Limitations
-The flags in the command should be given in sequential order The file redundancy may happen
+The flags in the command should be given in sequential order.

+The file redundancy may happen.

-You may not find all the features explained above
+You may not find all the features explained above.

 ## Authors